 Elisabeth dedicated a large portion of her life to maintaining her looks and slim figure (which included a 20 inch waist).
 For example, she had fitness equipment installed in her palace dressing room, which raised a few traditional eyebrows at court.

 Elisabeth’s hair (see the portrait above) was her particular pride and joy.
-A sentiment shared by her loving husband: Franz Joseph used to work below a painting that showed his wife with her hair billowing down in natural splendour.
+Her loving husband shared the sentiment: Franz Joseph used to work below a painting that showed his wife with her hair billowing down in natural splendour.

 However, just brushing and arranging the hair took a big chunk out of the day.
 So much so that the Empress used the time for study and correspondence.